 Age at the time of conviction: 16

-In June 2011, staff from the Pennsylvania Innocence Project met with Mr. Welborn and took a detailed written statement from him confessing to the Keal murder.
-We also uncovered three eyewitnesses who corroborated Mr. Welborn’s confession.
-The accounts provided by Mr. Welborn and the additional witnesses are consistent with the events as described by Ms. Keal, down to the type of weapon used.
+The Pennsylvania Innocence Project’s team interviewed Welborn, and he signed a sworn statement admitting to the murder.
+The Project also uncovered three eyewitnesses who corroborated Welborn’s confession.
+The accounts provided by Welborn and the additional witnesses are consistent with the events as described by Keal’s daughter, down to the type of weapon used.

-In August 2011, the Project filed a Post Conviction Relief Act (PCRA) petition on Mr. Gilyard’s behalf and sent a letter to the DA’s office, co-signed by the victim’s daughter, Ms. Keal, asking the Philadelphia District Attorney’s (DA) office and the Philadelphia Police Department to reinvestigate Mr. Keal’s murder.
+In August 2011, the Pennsylvania Innocence Project filed a Post Conviction Relief petition and sent a letter co-signed by Keal’s daughter the District Attorney’s Office, asking the DA’s office and the Philadelphia Police Department to re-investigate the case.

-Immediately after the conclusion of the four-day hearing, Judge DeFino-Nastasi ruled from the bench that she was granting both Eugene’s petition.
-She vacated their convictions and ordered that they be tried again, although she expressed great reservations about their guilt and the quality of evidence used to convict them compared to the quantity of evidence of their innocence.
+She expressed great reservations about their guilt and the quality of evidence used to convict them compared to the quantity of evidence of their innocence.